Breaking Away

-Breaking Away won the 1979 Academy Award for Best Original Screenplay for Tesich, and received nominations in four other categories, including Best Picture.
+Breaking Away won the 1979 Academy Award for Best Original Screenplay for Tesich, and received nominations in four other categories, including Best Picture and Best Supporting Actress (Barbara Barrie).
 It also won the 1979 Golden Globe Award for Best Film (Comedy or Musical) and received nominations in three other Golden Globe categories.

-As the film's young lead, Christopher won the 1979 BAFTA Award for Most Promising Newcomer and the 1979 Young Artist Award for Best Juvenile Actor, as well as getting a Golden Globe nomination as New Star of the Year.

 The film was ranked eighth on the List of America's 100 Most Inspiring Movies compiled by the American Film Institute (AFI) in 2006.
-In June 2008, AFI also announced its 10 Top 10—the best ten films in ten classic American film genres—after polling over 1,500 people from the creative community.
+In June 2008, the AFI also announced its 10 Top 10—the best ten films in ten classic American film genres—after it polled over 1,500 people from the creative community.
 In that poll Breaking Away ranked as the eighth best film in the sports genre.

-Tesich was an alumnus of Indiana University Bloomington.
-The film was shot in and around Bloomington and on the university's campus.
+As the film's young lead, Christopher won the 1979 BAFTA Award for Most Promising Newcomer and the 1979 Young Artist Award for Best Juvenile Actor, as well as getting a Golden Globe nomination as New Star of the Year.

 Plot

-Dave, Mike, Cyril, and Moocher are working-class friends living in the college town of Bloomington, Indiana.
-Now turning 19, they all graduated from high school the year before and are not sure what to do with their lives.
-They spend much of their time together swimming in an old, abandoned water-filled quarry.
-They sometimes clash with the more affluent Indiana University students in their hometown, who habitually refer to them as "cutters", a derogatory term for locals related to the local Indiana limestone industry and the stonecutters who worked the quarries.
-(The term "cutters" was invented for the movie, because the real name "stonies” was deemed unusable because of its perceived link to marijuana.)
+Dave, Mike, Cyril, and Moocher are working-class friends living in the university town of Bloomington, Indiana.
+Now turning 19, they all graduated from high school the year before, are not sure what to do with their lives, and consider attending university unrealistic.
+They spend much of their time together swimming in an abandoned water-filled limestone quarry.
+They sometimes clash with the more affluent Indiana University students in their hometown, who refer to them disparagingly as "cutters," referring to the locals' common work in the limestone industry.
+(The term was invented for the film because the real-world pejorative "stonies" was deemed unusable for its perceived link to marijuana.)

-Dave is obsessed with competitive bicycle racing, and Italian racers in particular, because he recently won a Masi bicycle.
-His down-to-earth father Ray, a former stonecutter who now operates his own used car business (sometimes unethically), is puzzled and exasperated by his son's love of Italian music and culture, which Dave associates with cycling.
-However, his mother Evelyn is more understanding and prepares Italian dishes for him.
+Dave is obsessed with competitive bicycle racing, Italian racers in particular, because he recently won a Masi bicycle.
+His down-to-earth father, Ray, a former stonecutter who now operates (sometimes unethically) his own used car business, is puzzled and exasperated by his son's love of Italian music and culture, which Dave associates with cycling.
+However, his mother, Evelyn, is more understanding and prepares Italian dishes for the family, to Ray's annoyance.

-Dave develops a crush on a university student named Katherine and masquerades as an Italian exchange student in order to romance her.
-One evening, he serenades "Caterina" outside her sorority house by singing Friedrich von Flotow's aria "M' Apparì Tutt' Amor", with Cyril providing guitar accompaniment.
-When her boyfriend Rod finds out, he and some of his fraternity brothers beat Cyril up, mistaking him for Dave.
-Though Cyril wants no trouble, Mike insists on tracking down Rod and starting a brawl.
-The university president (real-life then President Dr. John W. Ryan) reprimands the students for their arrogance toward the "cutters" and, over their objections, invites the latter to participate in the annual Indiana University Little 500 race.
+Dave develops a crush on a university student named Katherine and masquerades as an Italian exchange student to romance her.
+One evening, he serenades "Caterina" outside her sorority house by singing Friedrich von Flotow's aria M Apparì Tutt' Amor, with Cyril providing guitar accompaniment.
+Her boyfriend, Rod, and his fraternity brothers beat Cyril up because they mistake him for the suitor.
+Cyril wants no trouble, but Mike, a former high school football quarterback, insists on tracking down Rod and starting a brawl.
+The university president (played by real-life President Dr. John W. Ryan) reprimands the students for their arrogance toward the "cutters" and, over the students' objections, invites the town to field a team for the annual Indiana University Little 500 race.